Want the perfect workout program?Take Quiz

 Follow her on Instagram at @ifbbsheilableck

-Nataliya Kuznetsova is a well-known Russian female bodybuilder that has millions of fans across the globe.
+Nataliya Kuznetsova is one of the best Russian female bodybuilders with millions of fans across the globe.
 Her impressive, muscular physique began with powerlifting at age fourteen.

 In addition to being a bodybuilder, Nataliya is also incredibly strong and holds several world records for arm wrestling, deadlift, and bench press.
 Several sources report her to be the most muscular female in the world, and at 5'7" and 220 pounds, it is believable.